 Section 2.
 Scope.

-This chapter applies to all property and development within Lake Point, and the regulations set forth herein shall be deemed to be added to all zoning regulations and requirements otherwise applicable to the property or development.
+This chapter applies to all property and development within Lake Point, that has been designated to be sensitive land, and the regulations set forth herein shall be deemed to be added to all zoning regulations and requirements otherwise applicable to the property or development.
 The regulations, requirements, and provisions of this Chapter shall be in addition to, and shall not repeal or eliminate, any other regulation, requirement, or provision adopted by Lake Point.
 To the extent a regulation, requirement, or provision of this Chapter conflicts with another regulation, requirement, or provision adopted by Lake Point, the more restrictive provision shall govern.

 Section 3.
 Definitions.